 Trek dates and group size of our treks

 We do not have set departure dates for any of our treks.

 Absolute Africa's philosophy is to forge local partnerships on the ground.
 We believe this is a preferred way to empower local operators to become key players on the Continent.
 Our accommodation in Moshi is provided by small Tanzanian businesses that operate at an international standard enriched with a warm welcome.

 We have an office in Arusha, Tanzania that monitors and remains in direct contact with your guides throughout your climb.
 We arrange your transfers and accommodation for before and after your climb and ensure any equipment you wish to hire is ordered.
 We assist with any problems that may occur like lost luggage on arrival, delayed flights etc.

 Climbing Kiimanjaro is a serious expedition.
 Where we can, we remove the stress so you can focus on reaching Africa's roof.

-Absolute Africa ensures that anyone who climbs with us is covered for their entire trek by membership with First Air Responder, who operate specialist medical evacuation with advanced life support ambulances, paramedics and air rescue.
-This service is complimentary to your travel insurance.
-For further details go to www.firstairresponder.com
+Absolute Africa ensures that anyone who climbs with us is covered for their entire trek with AMREF, who operate specialist medical evacuation with advanced life support ambulances, paramedics and air rescue.
+This service is additional and does not replace your travel insurance.
+For further details go to http://flydoc.org/

 Video of climbing kilimanjaro for the Christchurch earthquake charity appeal set up by Chris Flack kilimamjaronz and organised by Absolute Africa.
 2011 The Rongai route 6 days.
 And the commemorative book.